teamninjathumbs/grabitygame.github.io/_pages/grabity.md

 Pickups are special items that can augment combat bots in a number of ways:

-- **Healthpacks** contain nano-repair machines that quickly restore a bot's combat effectiveness in the field
+- **Health Packs** contain nano-repair machines that quickly restore a bot's combat effectiveness in the field
 - **Damage Boosts** augment a bot's biomuscle effectors to yield greatly increased strength
 - **Speed Boosts** divert power to a bot's legs and maneuvering thrusters
 - **Shield Bubbles** generate a short-term force sphere that nullifies incoming damage